-Title Population Dynamics and Aquatic Production Code 4ZOL501 Department Zoology Prerequisites 4ZOL 312 & 4ZOL322 Co-requisites None Aim Production of natural aquatic populations range from the primary producers (plants and phytoplankton) through to the higher trophic levels such as fish stocks.
-The aim of this module is to expose the student to scientific production studies of the animal community of aquatic ecosystems.
-This module focuses on two components at opposite ends of the faunal trophic spectrum; the zooplankton as secondary producers at the lower throphic levels and fish stock assessment, representing higher trophic levels and with direct economic importance to humans.
+Title Population Dynamics and Aquatic Production Code 4ZOL501 Department Zoology Prerequisites 4ZOL 312 & 4ZOL322 Co-requisites None Aim Production of natural aprimary producers (plathigher trophic levels sumodule is to expose the studies of the animal countries module focuses of nts and phytoplanktor ich as fish stocks.
+The e student to scientific ommunity of aquatic e n) through to the e aim of this production ecosystems.

+of the faunal trophic spectrum; the zooplankton as secondary producers at the lower throphic levels and fish stock assessment, representing higher trophic levels and with direct economical importance to humans.
 Any production study of a natural population is based on population dynamics, which therefore also forms an integral part of this module.
-Content which therefore also forms an integral part of this module.
-Population dynamics: Definition of population dynamics.
+Content Population dynamics: Definition of population dynamics.
 Population parameters, life tables and growth curves.
 Secondary Production: Reasons for secondary production estimations, basic methods to calculate secondary production for different types of populations.
 P/B ratios.
 Basics of fish stock assessment: Objectives of fish stock assessments.
 Data required and how they are estimated or obtained.
 Aspects such as, stock, cohorts, recruitment, natural and fishing mortality, catch per unit effort, maximum sustainable yield, monitoring of exploited stocks.
 Practical component: Secondary production calculation for an estuarine zooplankton population Assessment 40% Continuous Assessment Mark (Essays, Seminars, Laboratory or Fieldwork etc.) 60% Final Assessment (Final end of module exam).
 DP Requirement 30% Continuous Assessment Mark 80% Attendance of Contact Periods

-Title Advanced Freshwater Eco Advanced Freshwater Ecology Code 4ZOL502 Department Zoology Prerequisites 4ZOL 312 & 4ZOL322 Co-requisites None Aim • To provide the student with an in-depth understanding of the theoretical and practical aspects of the nature and importance of South Africa's aquatic resources and its associated ecological function Management in South Africat management tools for Aquat To introduce appropriate and assessment methods, sample aspects of the nature and importance of South Africa's aquatic resources and its associated ecological functioning, recent advances in Aquatic Resource Management in South Africa as well as recent management protocols and management tools for Aquatic Resource Management in South Africa, To introduce appropriate and relevant practical monitoring, biomonitoring and assessment methods, sampling techniques, data interpretation and report writing associated with Freshwater Ecology and Resource Management.
-Content The module content will inclu Africa, Water resources in So de Advanced Freshwater Ecouth Africa, the Ecological Re •

-National Water Resource Strategy, Strategies to balance water supply and demand in South Africa, Water management and Water Management Institutions in the new South Africa, Protection and classification of water resources and Aquatic Biomonitoring (The National Aquatic Ecosystem Biomonitoring Programme).
+Title Advanced Freshwater Ecology Code 4ZOL502 Department Zoology Prerequisites 4ZOL 312 & 4ZOL322 Co-requisites None Aim To provide the student value of South Africa's aquation ecological functioning, remaining the Management in South Aprotocols and management in South Aprotoc aspects of the nature cresources and its assecent advances in Aquafrica as well as recent tools for Aquatic Fafrica, e and relevant practicassment methods, sampetation and report writing and Resource Manager and importance sociated latic Resource management Resource Il monitoring, bling ng associated gement.
+Content The module content will Ecological principles in South Africa, the Ecolog National Water Resource South Africa, Water re gical Reserve in South sources in Africa, the water supply and demand in South Africa, Water management and Water Management Institutions in the new South Africa, Protection and classification of water resources and Aquatic Biomonitoring (The National Aquatic Ecosystem Biomonitoring Programme).
 Assessment 40% Continuous Assessment Mark (Essays, Seminars, Laboratory or Fieldwork etc.) 60% Final Assessment (Final end of module exam) DP Requirement 30% Continuous Assessment Mark 80% Attendance of Contact Periods

-Title Advanced Estuarine Ecology Code 4ZOL503 Department Zoology Prerequisites 4ZOL 312 & 4ZOL322 Co-requisites None Aim To provide the student with an in-depth understanding of the theoretical and practical aspects of the nature and importance of estuarine ecosystems with particular reference to South Africa.
-Content Review of components of the estuarine ecosystem in general and the South African situation in detail.
-Abiotic influences in the estuarine ecosystem including; salinity, temperature, turbidity, oxygen, metals, currents and tidal flows.
-Review of anthropogenic impacts on the estuarine environment, generally in a world context and specifically in the South African context.
-Influence of abiotic components on the major biotic components of the estuarine ecosystem including zooplankton, benthos, macrocrustacea and fish.
-Review of the abiotic influences on the biotic components in the estuarine ecosystem, generally in a world context, and specifically in a South African context.
-Assessment 40% Continuous Assessment Mark (Essays, Seminars, Laboratory or Fieldwork etc.) 60% Final Assessment (Final end of module exam).
+Title Advanced Estuarine Ecology Code 4ZOL503 Department Zoology Zoology Prerequisites 4ZOL 312 & 4ZOL322 Co-requisites None Aim To provide the student with an in-depth understanding of the theoretical and practical aspects of the nature and importance of estuarine ecosystems with particular reference to South Africa.
+Content in general and Abiotic influer including; sali metals, currer Review of and environment, specifically in Influence of a components of zooplankton, Review of the components is mponents of the estuar the South African situates in the estuarine entry, temperature, turbints and tidal flows.
+Thropogenic impacts or generally in a world country the South African conbiotic components on the estuarine ecosystem abiotic influences on the estuarine ecosystext, and specifically ixt. uation in detail. cosystem idity, oxygen, n the estuarine ontext and text. the major biotic stem including cea and fish. the biotic stem, generally Assessment 40% Continuous Assessment Mark (Essays, Seminars, Laboratory or Fieldwork etc.) 60% Final Assessment (Final end of module exam).
 DP Requirement 30% Continuous Assessment Mark 80% Attendance of Contact Periods